rayanjoshi/nocturne_bloom/README.md

 <a href="https://github.com/pylint-dev/pylint"><img src="https://img.shields.io/badge/linting-pylint-yellowgreen?style=for-the-badge" alt="pylint"/></a>
 </p>

-This repository supports a project exploring machine learning techniques for financial time-series analysis by building, evaluating, backtesting, and visualising next-day closing-price predictions for NVIDIA (NVDA).
+This repository supports a project exploring machine learning techniques for financial time-series analysis by building, evaluating, backtesting, and visualising next-day closing-price predictions for any stock.
 The repository combines data collection and preparation, feature engineering, an ensemble of predictive models (including CNN components), hyperparameter optimisation, backtesting, and a interactive Dash app for exploration.<p>

 This project is licensed under the MIT License.
 It uses the Wharton Research Data Services (WRDS) library, which is restricted to non-commercial academic use.
 Users must have a valid WRDS account and comply with [WRDS Terms of Use](https://wrds-www.wharton.upenn.edu/users/tou/).
 No WRDS data is included in this repository.